Zoster (band)

-Zoster is a pop-reggae group from Bosnia and Herzegovina formed in Mostar in 2000.
+Zoster is an alternative rock-reggae group from Bosnia and Herzegovina formed in Mostar in 2000.

-They released four studio albums, and new studio album named "Najgori", which will have 10 songs, is expected to be released in 2023.
+They released five studio albums – their latest studio album "Najgori" in 2023.
 Slogan of the band and concert greeting is "Band Zoster, Your Band".

 History

 The group was formed in the fall of 2000 on the initiative of Mario Knezović and Dražan Planinić.
 The name Zoster appeared after Mario got over herpes zoster, a virus that lives in the human body, and when the immunity drops, it manifests itself on the surface of the skin in the form of a rash and spreads over time, and the Zoster group was created as a result of the drop in society's immunity.

 Zoster believes that reggae music is suitable for these dangerous areas where the dose of aggressiveness even in music is too much.
 The group therefore conveys messages of tolerance, peace, progressiveness and affirmation, and sometimes education.